 At Mattress Firm, we know a thing or two about sweet dreams, but our friends at Orkin Pest Control are the experts on real-life nightmares – bed bugs.
-Mattress Firm teamed up with entomologists from Orkin to bring you a three-part series on bed bugs.
+Mattress Firm used the expertise of entomologists from Orkin to bring you a three-part series on bed bugs.
 The following post, the third in our series, is brought to you by Entomologist and Technical Director of Orkin’s Midwest Region, John Kane.

 While it may feel like ignorance is bliss when it comes to these creepy crawleys, the best way to protect yourself is education.
 Learn all the bizarre facts about these pests.

-In Mattress Firm and Orkin’s ongoing series, we’ve learned what bed bugs look like, where they’re hiding and when they bite.
-We’ve learned why you may find them on vacation – and how to prevent them from coming home with you.
+In Mattress Firm’s series of posts on the dirty secrets about bed bugs, we’ve learned what bed bugs look like, where they’re hiding and when they bite.
+We’ve learned why you may find them on vacation — and how to prevent them from coming home with you.
 But do you think you know all there is to know about the unpleasant creatures we call bed bugs?
 Not yet!

 There’s more than meets the eye to these peculiar pests, and today we’re looking at everything from bed bug diets to classical complaints.
 Mattress Firm and Orkin are going beyond the surface (literally) to explore the most bizarre bed bug facts.
 How’s that for a bedtime story?

 1. Bed bugs have wings — but don’t worry, they can’t fly.

 Their wings have evolved over time to become non-functioning pads.
 Because bed bugs have no hind wings and their front wings are not large enough to support them, they’re unable to take flight.
 Think of them as the penguins of the insect world.

 2. They’re surprisingly fast for their small size.